Mayfly277/docker_log4shell_java11/README.md

 # fun with log4shell and docker

 This repo to proof exploitation in latest java version exist too !
-Please do not rely on your java version to be safe and upgrade neo4j package !
+Please do not rely on your java version to be safe and upgrade log4j package !

 - vulnerable app from : https://github.com/christophetd/log4shell-vulnerable-app.git
 - vulnerability explained : https://mbechler.github.io/2021/12/10/PSA_Log4Shell_JNDI_Injection/

+- This is a POC of the exploitation of the CVE-2021-44228.
+- Use it for local research and comprehension only and with the autorisation of the target.

 ## play
 - launch the vulnerable app : `./start_vuln_server.sh`